 Resin Floor Care

-Whilst its true to say that resin flooring is tough, you'll get more from your floor if you choose to clean it regularly.
+Whilst a resin flooring is very tough, you'll get more from your floor if you clean it regularly.

 You won't need any special equipment (unless the area is particularly large) or use any expensive cleaning fluids; care in many ways is similar to looking after a vinyl floor.